stephane46/memopyk-devis/docs/MEMOPYK_Frontend_Build_Brief.md

 ### When finished
 Deliver the repo or zipped `/frontend` folder.
 Next sprint will connect Admin UI to backend endpoints and activate the live branding preview.

+## 🚀 Next Steps (Updated 13 Nov 2025)
+1. Draft Ticket 4 scope around Admin UI panels powered by the new `/v1/quotes` endpoints.
+2. Prepare Coolify deployment plan for the backend so the new API can be smoke-tested in staging.
+3. Identify any frontend wiring or service layer needed to consume the transactional quote/version/line APIs.